-Rhode Island law does not provide for privileged communications between caseworkers and child sex trafficking victims.
+Rhode Island law does not provide for privileged communications between caseworkers and child sex trafficking victims specifically.
+However, child sex trafficking victims may benefit from privileged communications protections provided to certain behavioral and mental health professionals and clients if the victim received care or services from such professionals.